SanjeevKandhaswamy/SimCity-Sub-Zero/README.md

-# 🌟 SimCity-Sub0: Urban Utopia Simulation Game 🏙️
+# 🌟 SimCity-Sub-Zero: Urban Utopia Simulation Game 🏙️

-Welcome to SimCity-Sub0, where you take the reins of a dynamic city in this engaging Java-based simulation game!
+Welcome to SimCity-Sub-Zero, where you take the reins of a dynamic city in this engaging Java-based simulation game!
 As a part of my Semester 3 coursework, I've embarked on a journey to create an immersive urban experience. 🚀

 ## Key Features: